 Barely any companies today accept paper resumes.
 Everything is electronic.
 Updates, information, tools, and resources are all available on the Internet.
 SocialBox.Biz realised this and are working hard to improve the lives of thousands.
 More businesses should follow their example and set aside profit gains for helping the starving individuals sleeping on the cold streets.

 We had emergency blankets, sleeping bags, gloves, hats, food and lists of local outreach and other services and a senior probation services manager with us with passion to help those who need it the most on one of the coldest nights in London.

-If you are a board member or a CIO of a UK based company and would like to boost your to participate with your lap tops and other items please Contact Us
+If you are a board member or a CIO of a UK based company and would like to build up your Environmental Social Governance ( ESG ) to participate with your no longer needed but still useful lap tops and other items please Contact Us

 Solving #corpgov #esg #sdg #tech problems for #boards #ceo #cio #uk #london with practical social impact.